 12 Totally Gross (but Normal) Things Your Body Does Every Morning

 Do you often wake up feeling parched even though you drank more than enough water the day before?
 When we sleep, we don’t produce as much saliva in our mouths, so we naturally wake up with a drier mouth than we went to sleep with, explains Gina Sam, MD, a gastroenterologist in New York City.

 “Your kidneys are part of the renal system, or urinary tract, along with the ureters, bladder, and the urethra, so if they are resting, your urine is concentrated, and therefore darker in color,” she explains.

 Large bowel movements

 “The contractions in the colon are highest in the morning, and this is when most people have a large bowel movement to get rid of the stool from digested food overnight,” says Dr. Sam.
-Read about these 10 weird noises your body makes and what to do about it.
+(Read about these 9 weird noises your body makes and what to do about it.)

 Cracked corners of the mouth

 “When you sleep, saliva builds up at the corners of the mouth and can start to break down this delicate skin,” says Erum Ilyas, MD, a dermatologist at Montgomery Dermatology.
 “If this goes on long enough, a yeast infection can develop called perleche.”

 “Sometimes an accumulation of tears, mucus, and dead skin cells can build up along the eyelids and make them feel ‘crusty’ in the morning,” Dr. Ilyas explains.
 “Washing your face with a gentle cleanser or Johnson’s No More Tears Baby Shampoo can help remove this.”
-Find out the gross but necessary functions of eye boogers and other weird body gunk.
+(Find out the gross but necessary functions of eye boogers and other body gunk.)

 Muscle cramps and stiffness

 “As you begin to move around, blood and oxygen are diverted from your digestive tract and vital organs to meet the demands of your muscles,” says chiropractor Lev Kalika, DC, owner of New York Dynamic Neuromuscular Rehabilitation and Physical Therapy in New York City.
 “Poor sleeping posture, trigger points in your muscles, poor cardiovascular fitness, and dehydration can all contribute to morning muscle stiffness.”
 Wake up your brain alongside your muscles with one of these morning brain exercises for a sharper mind.

 Painful jaw or headache

 If you grind your teeth at night, you probably wake up with a painful jaw or even a headache.
 “When you grind your teeth at night, your jaw muscles never have a chance to relax, and you may develop trigger points that cause pain and dysfunction,” says Kalika.

 “At night our oil glands can be active and leave a layer of ‘grease’ on our skin first thing in the morning,” Dr. Ilyas says.
 “It helps to stick with gentle cleansers and avoid overly harsh or abrasive ones at night that can cause your skin to overproduce oil.”
-Now read on to learn 15 incredible things the human body does every minute.